openzipkin/zipkin-ruby/README.md

 ### Null

-If the configuration does not provide either a JSON, Zookeeper or Scribe server then the middlewares will not attempt to send traces although they will still generate proper IDs and pass them to other services.
+If the configuration does not provide either a JSON host, Zookeeper server or Amazon SQS queue then the middlewares will not attempt to send traces although they will still generate proper IDs and pass them to other services.

 Thus, if you only want to generate IDs for instance for logging and do not intent to integrate with Zipkin you can still use this gem.
 Just do not specify any server :)

 ## Plugins